developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Zebra Extended Bug Reporting should allow a Bug Report to be initiated by an application by sending a broadcast intent with an action value of *com.symbol.mxmf.intent.START_FOR_BUG_REPORT*.
 This is meaningful only when Zebra Extended Bug Reporting is enabled.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting, if enabled, will not initiate a Bug Report when the defined intent is received.
+- When the value ***Off*** is chosen, Zebra Extended Bug Reporting, if enabled, does NOT initiate a Bug Report when the defined intent is received.

 - When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, will initiate a Bug Report when the defined intent is received.